ricardopg1987/kubernetes-rpi/README.md

 ansible-playbook -i cluster.yml site.yml --tags upgrade,kubernetes
 ```

-# Install control plane nodes
+# Install control plane for all nodes
-To install control plane nodes this implementation apply the vagrant configuration file provided by this repository.
+To install control plane nodes, this implementation apply the vagrant configuration file provided in this repository.
+In this file we can configure the nodes that we want to deploy.
+In this case we are going to deploy 3 master nodes and 3 worker nodes.
+The required packages are installed in each node through the
+**bootstrap.sh** file.
 ```
-cd vagrant-kube113.6
+cd vagrantfile
 vagrant up
 vagrant ssh master1
 ```